mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/installing-tools-windows/index.md

 #### Step-by-Step

 1. *[Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/)* is free from Microsoft for students, open-source contributors, and small teams.
 [Details here](https://www.visualstudio.com/en-us/support/legal/mt171547).
 Click the *Community* button to download the installer.
-1. Run the *Visual Studio installer* you downloaded from Microsoft.
+1. Run the **Visual Studio installer** you downloaded from Microsoft, in this case *VisualStudioSetup.exe*.
 1. Follow the onscreen prompts to install Visual Studio.
 You will need the ".NET desktop development" workload for RhinoCommon based plug-in development.
 When successfully installed, click the *Launch* button.

 ## RhinoCommon Templates